 Views of Responsible Officials - The Board was aware of this requirement, but was not aware that the financial institution was not meeting the requirements.
-The necessary steps will be taken to obtain collateralization.
+The necessary steps have been taken and collateralization has been obtained as of December 16, 2003.